mapping-commons/sssom/src/docs/spec-model.md

 | http://www.w3.org/2001/XMLSchema#datetime | Implementations MAY check that the value is a date and time value in the ISO 8601 format (`yyyy-mm-ddThh:mm:ssTZ`) |

 Implementations MAY decide to recognise more types and to enforce type-specific constraints.
 For example, an implementation could recognise the type `http://www.w3.org/2001/XMLSchema#negativeInteger` and check that the value starts with a minus sign.

+## Versioning

+Starting from version 1.1 of the specification, the `MappingSet` class has an optional slot named `sssom_version` which indicates the version of the specification that the set declares itself to be compliant with.

+### Versioning rules

+The version number of the SSSOM specification has two components: a _major_ number _X_ and a _minor_ number Y, expressed as `X.Y`.

+A set that is compliant with a minor version _X.Y_ is also compliant with any minor version _X.Y+n_, for any value of _n_.
+The opposite is not true: a set compliant with a minor version _X.Y_ may not necessarily be compliant with a minor version _X.Y-n_.

+A set that is compliant with a major version _X_ may not be compliant with any other major version _X+n_ or _X-n_.

+Therefore, an implementation that is itself compliant with version _X.Y_ SHOULD always accept a set compliant with any version _X.Y-n_.
+It MAY reject outright a set compliant with any version _X.Y+n_ (more recent minor version), _X-n_ (older major version), or _X+n_ (more recent major version).

+In other words, the SSSOM specification guarantees backwards compatibility between two versions (in that a set compliant with an older version can be used with an implementation compliant with a newer version) only insofar as only the _minor_ version has changed.

+### Using the `sssom_version` slot

+When reading a SSSOM set:

+(A) If the set contains a `sssom_version` slot, implementations SHOULD check whether they recognize the indicated version as a supported version according to the rules in the previous section; if they don’t, they MAY reject the set outright.

+(B) If the set does not contain a `sssom_version` slot, it MUST be assumed to be compliant with version 1.0.

+When generating a SSSOM mapping set:

+(A) If the set uses slots or enum values that were added in more recent versions than 1.0, then the `sssom_version` slot MUST be set to the lowest version that defines all the slots effectively used.

+(B) If the set only uses slots or values that already existed in version 1.0, then the set is effectively compliant with said version 1.0 and the `sssom_version` slot MAY be omitted entirely.

+Note that, if the `sssom_version` slot is _not_ omitted, then it MUST be set to `1.1`, since that slot itself has been added in version 1.1.
+It follows that a `sssom_version=1.0` slot (a set that would declare itself to be compliant with version 1.0) is self-contradictory.

+### Model changes across versions

+For all slots that were added to the specification after version 1.0, the LinkML model contains an `added_in` annotation that indicates the exact version in which the slot was introduced.

+Not all changes can be annotated thusly in the LinkML model, though.
+For changes other than the complete addition of a new slot, implementation can refer to the following subsections.

+#### Model changes in version 1.1

+* The `similarity_measure` slot, which previously only existed on the `Mapping` class, has been added to the `MappingSet` class.
+* The value `composed entity expression` has been added to the `EntityType` enumeration.
+* The type of the `see_also` slot has been changed to `xsd:anyURI`.